Fatal Accident Claims Solicitors

 - Once it is clear from the circumstances of the accident that it was the fault of somebody else, then we will contact the responsible party’s insurer to commence the claim.
 We will be in very regular contact with you to provide updates as well as to obtain information from you, in order to properly and accurately value the loss of dependency claim.

-Contact us to make a fatal accident claim
+Contact our expert personal injury solicitors to make a fatal accident claim

 Call us to speak to an experienced personal injury solicitor today.
 We’ll be able to answer any initial questions over the phone and arrange for a meeting at your earliest convenience.
 If you are unable to get to our Leicester office, we are happy to arrange to visit you at home.